msuhanov/regf/Windows registry file format specification.md

 2. A dirty page will be written to a primary file at the following offset: *File offset = 4096 + 512 * Bit position*, where *Bit position* is the index of a corresponding bit in the bitmap of a dirty vector.

 ### New format
 A transaction log file (new format) consists of a base block and log entries.
+This format was introduced in Windows 8.1 and Windows Server 2012 R2.

 ![Transaction log file layout (new format)](https://raw.githubusercontent.com/msuhanov/regf/master/images/new-log.png "Transaction log file layout (new format)")